ArtinL/OrbitSim/README.md

 This project started out as my submission for the final project in my Intro to Computer Graphics class in Oregon State University (CS 550), taught by Prof. Mike Bailey (mjb@cs.oregonstate.edu).

 The source code has been adapted from and built upon CS 4/550's "Sample2022" OpenGL program

+And if it wasn't immediately obvious, the look and feel of the game is *heavily* inspired by the video game Kerbal Space Program